 SERVICE OF PROCESS BY A STATE MARSHAL

 Connecticut requires an appointment with an examination administered by the State Marshal Commission.
-Regulations require the creation of a manual and training program and that applicants take an examination.
+Regulations require creating a manual and training program, and that applicants take an examination.

 By law, all civil Connecticut Process Service must be served by a sheriff, the deputy, a constable, or other proper officer authorized by statute.
-However, an indifferent person is allowed to serve Connecticut Process Service as long as [A.] more than one defendant is named in the process and they do not reside in the same county and [B.]the plaintiff or his attorney swears to the person signing the process that they believe that debt-loss can occur unless Connecticut Process Service is immediate.
+However, an indifferent person is allowed to serve Connecticut Process Service as long as [A.] more than one defendant is named in the process.
+They do not reside in the same county, and [B.]the plaintiff or his attorney swears to the person signing the process that they believe debt loss can occur unless Connecticut Process Service is immediate.
 However, all Connecticut Process Service must be signed by a licensed attorney, a judge, or a court clerk.

 REQUIREMENTS FOR QUALIFICATION TO THE STATE MARSHAL COMMISSION

-The State Marshal Commission needs to ‘adopt regulations, establish professional standards, including training requirements and minimum fees for execution and service of process.’
+The State Marshal Commission must ‘adopt regulations, establish professional standards, including training requirements and minimum fees for execution and service of process.’

-Examination and training are required by the statute, wherein the State Marshalls must pass an exam with a raw score of eighty percent.
+The statute requires examination and training, wherein the State Marshalls must pass an exam with a raw score of eighty percent.
 This needs to be attempted every three years.
 The regulation requires that ‘the examination shall include, but not be limited to the functions of a state marshal, including Connecticut Process Service and execution and their familiarity with the applicable portions of the Connecticut General Statutes, the Connecticut Practice Book, and the commission’s regulations.’

 QUALIFICATIONS FOR A STATE MARSHAL